Dog Lifestyle5 min read

 Halloween Night Safety Tips

 • Keep candy out of reach.
-Chocolate, xylitol (found in sugar-free candy), and raisins are all toxic to dogs.
-Wrappers can also cause intestinal blockages.
+Chocolate, xylitol (in sugar-free gum), and raisins are highly toxic.
+Even empty plastic wrappers cause severe intestinal blockages.

 • Secure your dog during trick-or-treating.
-The constant doorbell ringing and parade of costumed strangers can be stressful.
-Some dogs do best in a quiet room away from the front door.
+The constant doorbell ringing stresses most dogs out.
+I crate Maple in the back bedroom with a frozen Kong so she doesn't rush the front door.

 Have Fun With It